v154c1/sage_video/README.md

 #### How it works:
 User starts a script on the **server** and the file is then played synchronously on all the **nodes**.
-.
 The script also starts a webserver for controlling the playback (pause/play).

 Internally, it can work in two modes:
 - Direct playback - The **server** and all **nodes** accept the video file in its full resolution.
 The **server** sends messages to the nodes to maintain synchronization.
 The server can also play sound.
 - Prepared videos - The video file is first cut into stripes, one for each node.
 The server then plays the original video (or a scaled down version) and each node plays just its own stripe.
 This mode is more effective and allows to play higher resolution videos (8K).

 ##### Direct playback:
-Assuming that all PCs (server and nodes) have shared storage mounted on /storage:
+Assuming that all PCs (server and nodes) have shared a storage mounted on /storage:

 ```bash
 sagevideo /storage/VIDEO.mp4
 ```

-This plays a video file /storage/VIDEO.mp4 on all nodes, which have to process the full resolution video file.
+This plays a video file /storage/VIDEO.mp4 on all nodes, where each node has to process the full resolution video file.

 ```bash
 sagevideo -s /storage/VIDEO.mp4